turbo-eth/template-web3-app/integrations/push-protocol/README.md

 Renders single notification item

 `ChannelCard`
-Renders simple card with channel information and interactive subscribe button
+Renders simple card with channel information and an interactive subscribe button

 `ChannelSearch`
 Renders channel search inputs along channel cards for search results

 `Chat`
-Renders native Push Protocol support chat window on bottom-right corner of the screen
+Renders native Push Protocol support chat window on the bottom-right corner of the screen

 ---

 ## Hooks

-These hooks are just push protocol specific wrappers for `react-query`.
+These hooks are just push protocol-specific wrappers for `react-query`.
 So it utilizes all the features `react-query` has.

 ```tsx
 const { data, isLoading, error, refetch } = useNotifications({